The Bankrate promise

 |Source: Federal Reserve|

 Racial disparities in student debt

 In a Bankrate survey from April 2022, borrowers of color — especially Hispanic borrowers — were most likely to report needing to delay a financial decision, like buying a house or saving for emergencies, due to their student debt.
-Unfortunately, this is only a small piece of the puzzle when it comes to the impacts that students of color face with their student loan debt.
-The same survey revealed that only 28 percent of Black borrowers who have graduated with student loan debt say that college greatly opened up career and income opportunities, compared to 37 percent of white borrowers and 41 percent of Hispanic borrowers.
+Unfortunately, this is only one impact among many that students of color face from their student loan debt.

 Race and student loan payments

 The outsized effect of student loan debt on marginalized communities can hurt monthly budgets after graduation.
 The Department of Education estimates that in 2016, Black bachelor’s degree graduates borrowed $53,200; white graduates borrowed $39,500; Asian graduates, $44,800; and Hispanic graduates, $38,000.

 Here’s how their average monthly payments break down, four years later:

 That monthly payment gap can be even wider for borrowers with private student loans, which often charge much higher interest rates.

 Higher borrowing amounts could be one factor affecting default and delinquency rates.